Netflix Error m7361-1253: Five Instant Fixes- (July, 2022)

 No luck?
 Hmmm.
 Don’t worry.
 There are more ways to deal with this pesky issue.

-Solution#2: Restart computer
+Solution#2: Restart the Computer

 The oldest troubleshooting advice since the invention of computing still works in many cases today, including this Netflix error.